GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 The kernel routes these values as ordinary Rust values.
-It can evaluate any source any number of times, hold several results at once (per-source buffers keep them valid side by side), pass them through helper functions, and return any of them.
+It can evaluate any source any number of times, hold several results at once (per-source claims keep them valid side by side), pass them through helper functions, and return any of them.
 The returned value's record is the node's output, so provenance is carried by the value itself: element and attributes travel together, and returning a result obtained before some later evaluation is well-defined.
-A value is live until its own source is evaluated again, which overwrites that source's buffer; a kernel that needs two results of one input side by side declares the input twice.
+A value is live until its own source is evaluated again, which reclaims that source's claim; a kernel that needs two results of one input side by side declares the input twice.
 The values are opaque and unforgeable, and inspecting one requires bounds on the generic, which is element access and monomorphization as